-This Is Your Inheritance
+This is Your Inheritance

-How do Sleep at Night?
-2013-14
+How do You Sleep at Night?

 In Life Raft I wanted to create a safe space for someone to recover from emotional trauma.
 The soft sculpture is constructed from calico, duvets and pillows, and is scented with lavender, to comfort and soothe.

-Me With Out You 2010
+Me With Out You

 The letters were then folded into origami birds and sent with accompanying illustrations to strangers chosen randomly from the phone book or left to in public places to be collected.